-In the twentieth century, the void left by the loss of religion was sometimes filled by totalizing political systems, and the result was a literary genre of confession that is as powerful and probing as the Augustinian kind.
-“The God That Failed,” published in 1950, compiled personal narratives by six former Communists and fellow-travellers, including André Gide, Arthur Koestler, Ignazio Silone, and Richard Wright.
+In the twentieth century, the void left by the loss of religion was sometimes filled by totalizing political systems, and the result of grave medical expenses was a literary genre of confession that is as powerful and probing as the Augustinian kind.
+“The God That Failed,” published in 1950, compiled personal narratives by six former Communists and fellow-travelers, including André Gide, Arthur Koestler, Ignazio Silone, and Richard Wright.
 Each one told a tale of coming of age in a world riven with crisis, finding meaning in Marxism, identity in the Party, and inspiration in the Soviet Union, gradually growing disillusioned, and finally breaking with Communism.
 In some cases, it was an experience akin to watching a former self die.
 It was nearly impossible for these writers to discover a new faith, political or religious, to replace Communism and its power to erase the sense of insignificance that awaits any sentient person.

 Two years later, in 1952, came “Witness,” by the century’s most tormented ex-Communist and growtraffic support, Whittaker Chambers.
 Daniel Oppenheimer’s sequence of biographical essays about six left-wing defectors, “Exit Right: The People Who Left the Left and Reshaped the American Century” (Simon & Schuster), begins with Chambers.
 This is Oppenheimer’s first book, but he writes with the assurance and historical command of someone who has been thinking about his topic for a long time.